-How to use Natural Language Toolkit (NLTK) in DSS¶
+How to Use the Python Natural Language Toolkit (NLTK) in Dataiku¶

 Greetings fellow Linguists,

 You can start by installing NLTK (Natural Language Toolkit) as any other Python package in DSS, by creating a code environment and adding “nltk” to your package requirements.
 To do so, follow this section of the Dataiku DSS documentation.

 However, some functionalities of NLTK, such as text corpora and language-specific models, rely on resources which are not bundled in the library itself.
 The full list of available resources is available on the NLTK project site.

 To use these models, you need an additional download step.
 Typically, this can create issues on shared DSS nodes where users do not have write access to shared locations on the server (see the User Isolation Framework documentation for details).